Section 5: Priority date

 This approach is also consistent with the Opinion of the Enlarged Board of Appeal in Requirement for claiming priority of the “same invention” EPOR 17 (G 2/98), in which it was held that implicit disclosure in the earlier application may be taken into account, so that a priority claim is valid if the skilled person can derive the subject matter of the claim of the application in suit “directly and unambiguously, using common general knowledge, from the previous application as a whole”.
 This would appear to be consistent with the earlier decision in Biogen/Human beta-interferon EPOR 451 (T207/94), in which it was held that the disclosure of the earlier application was enabling in respect of the claims of the later application, despite the fact that the disclosure would have required a non-negligible amount of work on the part of the skilled person to achieve the invention as claimed in the later application.
 This was acceptable since the work required by the skilled person would have been quite feasible given the existing state of the art.
 Nevertheless, the criteria for assessing a valid priority claim are not identical to those used when considering anticipation.
 As the Enlarged Board of Appeal pointed out in G 2/98, where the claim in the application in suit has been broadened as compared to a more specific disclosure in the earlier application, priority cannot validly be claimed, even though the specific disclosure contained in the earlier application would anticipate the later, broader claim.

 In Nestec SA & Ors v Dualit Ltd & Ors EWHC 923 (Pat) the claims of a patent were held to lack novelty over the disclosure of the document from which it claimed priority.
-In this case the claims of the patent were found not to be entitled to the claimed priority date as they were broader than the more specific disclosure in the earlier document.
+In this case the claims of the patent were found not to be entitled to the claimed priority date, as they covered a whole range of different arrangements (i.e. not a limited number of clearly defined alternatives) – some of which were not disclosed in the priority document.
 The earlier document was published, thereby forming part of the state of the art under s.
 2(3), and anticipated the claims of the patent (see 5.26, 15.22).
+This situation is sometimes referred to as ‘poisonous priority’.
+It is important to note that this situation can also arise when the state of the art is not the priority document itself but a published application sharing a priority claim, for example in a divisional application (see 15.22).

 Examination of claim to priority